 Since World War I, dogs have made important contributions to the US Military.
 Canines have played various roles over the years, from detecting explosives to tracking enemy troops, standing guard or simply providing companionship and improving morale.
 A few have even left their mark in history, like Sgt.
 Stubby who gave soldiers early warnings of artillery gas during World War I, and Chips who helped capture 14 Italian soldiers during the invasion of Sicily in World War II.

-At Joint Base San Antonio-Lackland in San Antonio, visitors will find a statue of four bronze canines and their handler, positioned on a granite platform with the inscription, “Guardians of America’s Freedom.”
-A large granite wall behind the sculpture describes the history of the Military Working Dog and lists the dog teams that were active during five American wars.
+At Joint Base San Antonio-Lackland, visitors will find a statue of four bronze canines and their handler, positioned on a granite platform with the inscription, “Guardians of America’s Freedom.”
+A large granite wall behind the sculpture describes the history of the Military Working Dog and lists the dog teams that were active during the five American wars.
 Also part of the monument is the “Not Forgotten Fountain,” a bronze sculpture depicting a soldier pouring water into his helmet for his dog to drink.
-Visitors and their dogs who wish to see the monument must request a base pass from the Lackland Air Force Base Visitor Control Center.
-There is no fee.
+Visitors and their dogs who wish to see the monument must request a free base pass from the Lackland Air Force Base Visitor Control Center.

-This worthy tribute to canine who serve is just one of the highlights of a visit to San Antonio.
-Find and book a pet-friendly hotel and enjoy all that the River City has to offer.
+This worthy tribute to canines who serve is just one of the highlights of a visit to San Antonio.
+Book a pet-friendly hotel and enjoy all that the River City has to offer.